LionelBergen/TherminPartsList/README.md

 # TherminPartsList

+Pdf with schematic & instructions can be <a href="https://www.cs.nmsu.edu/~rth/EMTheremin.pdf">found here</a>.

 *Note: Octopart site may say "Pack of X" or "bag of X amount", this is a bug in Octopart.
 It's actually the price for 1. <br> Some parts are not through-hole and do not contain a note about it.*

 Integrated Circuits ✅